 The pool looks so nice right after it’s been serviced… and then the wind blows.
 Sight.
 You can do something about it.
 Get an Automatic Pool Cleaner.
 It can definitely improve the appearance of your pool in between cleanings.
 And it not only picks up leaves but also constantly vacuums the pool.
 There are many options out there but we recommend the Zodiac MX6 and its big brother the Zodiac MX8 Elite.
 If you have large leaves entering the pool consider getting the cyclonic leaf catcher attachment for a little extra money.
 It will prevent the APC from clogging the vacuum line.
 We sell them, so shoot us an email and we will send you more info.

 5. Make your pool a smart pool: Automation 2.0

 With the new automation technology hitting the pool industry is almost like pools can think now.
 Consider investing in a Variable Speed pump, some models save up to 90% of energy compared with standard one-speed models and can be 70% quieter like the VSFLOPRO by Jandy.
-When paired with an iQPump01 you can control it using the app for your smart phone or tablet.
+When paired with an iQPump01 you can control it using the app for your smartphone or tablet.
 Automation also means getting a Salt Chlorine Generator, as they are technically called, which turns table salt into chlorine and does it constantly when properly working.
-That means no big chemical fluctuations in your pool water, which on the long run is better for your pool finish.
+That means no big chemical fluctuations in your pool water, which in the long run is better for your pool finish.
 No more weekly trips to the pool store to get chlorine.
 And you can enjoy the added benefit of softer water and less chlorine smell.